 We have communicated the project details with first responders to ensure proper planning and coordination.
 Proper planning will allow emergency crews to access the same areas surrounding the bridge, as they will be directed to use the detour route.

 Halifax Regional Fire & Emergency uses a Computer Aided Dispatch (CAD) system that regularly adapts to road closures, so there is no anticipated delay in service delivery.

 Some parking in the area will be restricted to allow for the passage of larger vehicles.

 - How will this affect pedestrian traffic in the area?

-All pedestrian traffic will be required to use the same detour as the roadway traffic.
+All pedestrian traffic will be required to use the pedestrian/cyclist detour.
 The detour route has a pedestrian sidewalk for the full length of the detour.

 - What will the construction hours be for this project?

 The exact hours of construction will vary, however, the contractor is required to follow the municipality’s noise by-law.
 This means that all construction will take place within the hours of 7 a.m. to 9:30 p.m., Mondays to Fridays, within the hours of 8 a.m. to 7 p.m.
 Saturdays, and 9 a.m. to 7 p.m. on Sundays and holidays.